MisterSenyor/Assembler/README.md

 - `<filename>.ext` - the external variables declared in the file and the addresses of the lines where they are used.
 - `<filename>.ob` - the output file of the compiled code.
 The format is such that nibbles A-E represent a full 20-bit word (in a theoretical 20-bit system).
 # Examples
 Examples of the program's usage are also provided, in the `Examples` folder.
 The examples detail all possible errors that the assembler will locate and warn about.
+The error messages recieved from the unsuccessful runs are also located int he `Examples` folder, labeled `Examples/bad_runs.png`.

 Other examples demonstrate successful runs, complete wiwth